tracim/tracim/backend/doc/branding.md

 The paths of the files in `development.ini` are relative to `<branding_folder>`.
 These parameters can also be changed with an environment variable as described in [setting.md](setting.md).

-NB: there is no restriction on the type of file, but we can suggest a format that can been viewed directly from the browser, has it will be accessible through link.
+NB: there are no restrictions on the type of file you can add, but we suggest using a format supported by browsers.
+These files it will be accessible through links.